oriolsr/frontend-challenge/README.md

 **Send us your code in one of two ways.**

 1. Send us a PR;
-2. Send us an email with your code in a zip to: hello@significa.pt
+2. Send us an email with your code in a zip

 ### Tips